arch0047/UnitTestExamProject/README.md

 ## How to run the application

-In the root directory of the project run:
+In the root directory of the application source code (provided separately):

 ```
 npm install